Cressi Leonardo Dive Computer Review

 The algorithm is Cressi's own RGBM (Reduced Gradient Bubble Model) and is based on the Haldane model.
 Cressi modified the Haldne and Wienke algorithm as a basis of their own.

-This algorithm allows for safe decompression calculations for multiple dives spread out over multiple days.
-Nitrogen absorption and release is continuously processed by its sophisticated software, taking into account the quantity of inert gases in the different mixtures which can be used.
+This algorithm is capable to calculate safe decompression limits even if you are diving multiple times within a few days.
+The software continuously processes your body's Nitrogen absorption and release.
+It takes into account the quantity of inert gases in the different mixtures that you can use.
 It additionally allows to set safety factors to make the algorithm even more safe dive experience.

 The Cressi Leonardo can be completely reset after each dive.
 This makes it a great choice for dive shops that rent it out and need to completely reset the data after the computer comes back.